Classical Music Composition Using State Space Models: Evaluation Metrics

 The second metric was mutual information \citep{Cover:2006:EIT:1146355}, which captured the relative entropy of the generated piece with respect to the training piece.
 The idea is that generated pieces that have greater mutual information with respect to the training pieces are considered less original.
 For a given statistical model {\em M} we compute the mutual information between the posterior of the training sequence $p(x_1,...,x_T \mid M)$ and the generated sequence $p(y_1,...,y_T \mid M)$.
 The minimum edit distance is also a metric of dissimilarity between the generated sequence and the training sequence; in this case the metric is not based on a probability model.
 The minimum edit distance is the minimum number of insertions, deletions and substitutions necessary to transform one string into another \citep{Jurafsky:Martin:2009}.

 {\em Musicality Metrics:} We considered three metrics to capture harmonic aspects of the generated pieces.
-The first metric was a normalized count of dissonant melodic and harmonic intervals.
+The first metric was a count of dissonant melodic and harmonic intervals, normalized by the length of the piece.
 The minor second, major second, minor seventh and major seventh intervals are considered dissonant \citep{Gauldin:2004}.
-The number of dissonant melodic and harmonic intervals in the generated piece were counted and normalized by the length of the piece.
 We expected the amount of dissonance in the generated pieces to be similar to the amount of dissonance in the original training piece.
-In particular, if the original piece contained no dissonance or very little dissonance (as was the case for all of the pieces considered, particularly the hymn tunes), we did not want a lot of dissonance in the generated piece, as unresolved dissonance was not common in Romantic era pieces.

-The next musicality metric was a normalized count of large intervals.
-Following the metrics considered in \cite{Whorley:Conklin:2016} and \cite{Suzuki:Kitahara:2014} and general composition practice of the Romantic era, we did not expect to see many notes in either the melodic line or the bass line that were more than an octave apart from the previous note in their line.
-We counted the number of such large interval jumps that occurred in the generated piece and normalized the count by the length of the piece.
-The original pieces tended to have few, if any, melodic or harmonic intervals larger than an octave.

-Finally we considered the distribution of note pitches.
+We also considered the distribution of note pitches.
 The occurrence of each unique pitch throughout the length of the piece was counted and normalized by the number of total notes in the piece.
 We expected pitches that were used less in the original piece to also be less prevalent in the generated pieces.

 {\em Temporal Structure Metrics:} We used measures of decay correlations in a time series to capture the amount of temporal structure in a musical piece, a metric that captured a sense of melody.
 The first metric we considered was the autocorrelation function (ACF) of a sequence \citep{Prado:West:2010}.
 The ACF is the correlation coefficient between an observation at time $t$ and at a lag $t+h$